 Members of the Executive Board are elected by the GPSG Senate to represent the 5,300+ members of the graduate and professional student body at UNC Charlotte.
 It is the responsibility of the Executive Board to meet regularly with their graduate student colleagues, gaining a better understanding of the challenges faced by graduate students across disciplines.
 Executive Board members participate in various on-campus committees, providing a voice to the interests of graduate students. and travel to other UNC System schools to build a state-wide coalition of graduate student leaders to for the interests of the 44,000+ graduate students in

 Please visit the page dedicated to the 2017-2018 GPSG Executive Board for more information on the office holders, the current agenda, and other initiatives.

 The GPSG Senate

 Each Graduate Student Organization (GSO) that receives funding through the GPSG must elect or appoint a Senator who will attend the regularly scheduled Senate meetings throughout the academic year.

 Senators act as the official liaison for their GSO, and represent the needs of the graduate students in their organization or department.
 Senators are responsible for passing along important information provided in the GPSG Senate meetings to their members and advisors.
 Senators may vote on all proposed motions, amendments, and appointments.
 Senators are responsible for electing the GPSG Executive Board each year.

 Graduate Student Organizations (GSOs)

-UNC Charlotte boasts over 30 student organizations focused on graduate student involvement; one of the highest number of graduate student organizations per student in the UNC System.
+UNC Charlotte boasts over 32 graduate student organizations; one of the highest number of graduate student organizations per student in the UNC System.
 While many organizations represent their academic departments or field of study, many GSOs at UNC Charlotte advocate and represent underrepresented populations.

 Visit the Student Organizations website for a full directory of Graduate Student Organizations at UNC Charlotte.